tidalmigrations/tidalmigrations.github.io/pages/tidal tools/vsphere.md

 ## Repeat

 You can easily set this to run periodically.
-The integration creates or update records if they already exist.
+The integration updates records if they already exist, or creates new records if they don't.
 Look at setting this command up as a cron job, [here is a great resource on how to do that](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-on-a-vps).